 These terms refer to tool steels manufactured by Hitachi Metals, Ltd. (HML) in their plant located in Yasugi City in Shimane Prefecture, Japan.
 If you are into woodworking tools or Japanese cutlery you have heard of these steels.

 Hitachi, Ltd., founded in 1910, is one of Japan’s most prestigious manufacturers.
 Its subsidiary, Hitachi Metals, Ltd., was established in 1956 primarily through acquisitions.

-While Johnny Walker may be kind sorta yellow, it is definitely not a blue tinted booze much less red.
-Likewise, the color of Hitachi Metal’s tool steels do not vary in color, only the labels do.
-If someone tells you they can tell the difference between the two steel by simply looking at them, tell them to give you a nickle and pull the other one.
+While Johnny Walker may be kind sorta yellow in hue, it is definitely not tinted blue anymore than JW Red Label is sanguine.
+Likewise, the color of Hitachi Metal’s tool steels do not vary in color, only their labels do.
+If someone tells you they can tell the difference between these steels by simply looking at them, tell them to give you a nickle and pull the other one.

 Since your humble servant can read and write Japanese, I feel foolish calling these materials White Steel or Blue Steel as many in English-speaking countries do, so prefer to call them Yellow Label Steel, White Label Steel or Blue Label Steel in English, or Kigami, Aogami, or Shirogami steel.
 Please excuse this affectation.

 Now that product nomenclature and feline psychoanalyses is out of the way, let’s go back in time a few hundred years.
 My tardis is that blue box just over there.
 A change into period-correct wardrobe will not be necessary, but please put away your iPhone and try to not embarrass me in front of the locals by holding it over your head and declaring out-loud that you can’t find a signal, if you will be so kind.